Canon de 105 mle 1913 Schneider: Other users

 After the end of World War I, France sold or gave many Schneider 105 mm guns to various other countries, including Belgium, Italy, Poland, and Yugoslavia.
 In Italy, the 105 mm was re-designated the Cannone da 105/28 mod.
 13 and saw service until 1943.
 Guns were also produced under license in Italy, starting from September 1914, by Ansaldo.
 Poland also used new model of Schneider's gun with a longer barrel and split trail, called the wz.
 29, which was in fact a completely different weapon; both were in service at the beginning of WW II in 1939.
 In 1939 Poland had 118 of wz.
 13 guns and 124 of wz.
 29 guns, used in Heavy Artillery Detachments.

 Estonia used three 1913 Schneiders on three railway artillery platforms in the Estonian Armored Train Regiment from 1934-1941.
 The Estonian artillery pieces would later be captured and used by the USSR in the Second World War after the USSR invaded and occupied the Baltic States in 1940.

 The German conquests of Poland, Belgium, France, and Yugoslavia during World War II gave them large numbers of captured 105 mm Schneider guns.
 854 L 13 S's were in service in France and a large number were captured.
 Many of these were installed in the Atlantic Wall system of coastal defenses.

 Finland was able to buy 12 of these guns from France during the Winter War; they also rebarreled six Russian 107mm Schnieders (four 1910 and two 1913 models) to 105mm.
 In addition, they were able to purchase 54 captured Polish Armata 105 mm wz.
 29 Schneider guns from Germany.

+In 1940, French supplied Turkey with Mle 1913 Schneider guns originally intended for Poland, in sufficient numbers to equip three artillery battalions.